 The letter is a compilation of the data of legal buyouts.
 (Remember, this is legal buyouts.
 From my tenant clients, I hear plenty of stories about illegal offers and buyouts.)
 Still, there’s enough data available to find some interesting trends, as well as raise some questions.

 But first, a bit about the forms.
 Landlords have to fill out a Declaration that they have provided tenants with information about their rights in a buyout.
-I discussed what information they need to provide in more depth in my last blog, but remember the form informs tenants that they have a right not to enter the buyout negotiations and that they do have a right to consult with an attorney.
+I discussed what information they need to provide in more depth in “Don’t Get a Buyout from Your Landlord: Part 1,” but remember the form informs tenants that they have a right not to enter the buyout negotiations and that they do have a right to consult with an attorney.

 Another form, the Buyout Agreement, requires specific information and performance by the landlord and tenant.
 The ordinance has some teeth in forcing the landlord to comply.
 If the Buyout Agreement doesn’t have all the information required by the ordinance, it can be rescinded.